How Smaller Profit Targets Can Improve Your Trading

 The setups I was trading, stop placement, and my trading preferences, were not in sync.

 Trend following strategy

 The classic trading strategy that lends itself nicely to letting winners run is Trend Following.

 Trend followers do not try and predict what markets are going to do, they simply react to price action, jump on board existing trends, and attempt to capture as large of a move as the market will give.

 The goal is to continually trail a stop and capture outsized moves.

-In this process there’s going to be lots of small losses, but the few trades that do end up running further than anyone would have expected (ideally) offset all of the small losing trades.
+With this type of approach, there’s going to be lots of small losses, but the few trades that do end up running further than anyone would have expected offset all of the small losing trades.

 Think 80/20 rule, where 80% of the profits come from just 20% of the trades.

 Why trading for big profit targets didn’t work for me

 There were two primary reasons letting my winning trades run and playing for a big target wasn’t best for me.